← Back to Blog

 Bedrotting is not laziness.
 It is a stress response combined with algorithmic manipulation.

 Revenge bedtime procrastination.
 After a long day of work, school, or responsibilities, nighttime feels like the only time that belongs to you.
-Scrolling your phone in bed feels like "me time" — even though it is actively making you feel worse.
+Scrolling your phone in bed feels like "me time" -- even though it is actively making you feel worse.
+This is closely related to revenge bedtime procrastination, and the fixes overlap significantly.

 Low evening willpower.
 Decision fatigue is real.
 By 10 PM, the part of your brain responsible for self-control is running on fumes.
 The apps know this.
 They are designed to be maximally addictive precisely when you are least able to resist.

 The bed-phone association.
 If you use your phone in bed every night, your brain stops associating your bed with sleep.
 Instead, it associates bed with stimulation.
-This is why many chronic bedrotters find they cannot fall asleep even when they put their phone down — their brain is wired to expect content, not rest.
+This is why so many people cannot put their phone down at night -- their brain is wired to expect content, not rest.

 Dopamine loops.
 Every new post, video, or notification delivers a micro-dose of dopamine.
 Your brain starts craving these hits, and the infinite scroll design means there is never a natural stopping point.
 You keep scrolling not because you are enjoying it, but because your brain cannot stop seeking the next hit.